-All clinical education courses are pass, fail, or incomplete.
-The DCE is responsible for assigning the final course grade for all clinical education courses.
-The DCE will determine acceptable levels of performance based on Cl's ratings and comments, student rating and comments, discussions with the SCCE, as needed, and review of assignments associated with each clinical education course as outlined in the specific course syllabus.

-- 1. Student performance problems: - a.
-If a CI expresses "significant concerns" about a student's performance, the student may be subject to remediation, removal from the clinic, and/or dismissal from the program as evaluated on an individualized basis.
+- O. Evaluation of Student Performance in Full-Time Clinical Education (PT 770 Series) All clinical education courses (PT 770 series) are pass (P), non-pass (NP), or incomplete (I).
+The DCE is responsible for assigning the final course grade for all clinical education courses (PT 770 series).
+The DCE will determine the grade based on feedback from the CI(s) and student on student's performance using a standardized tool, discussions with the CI/SCCE, as needed, and review of assignments associated with each clinical education course as outlined in the specific course syllabus. - 1.
+Student performance problems: - a.
+If a CI reports significant concerns about a student's knowledge, skills, or professional behaviors, the student may be subject to remediation, removal from the clinic, and/or dismissal from the program as evaluated on an individualized basis.
 The CI, in consultations with the DCE, may recommend specific objectives for remediation and the student may be placed on clinical probation. - b.
 In some cases, students may be removed from the clinic for academic and/or non-academic remediation.
 In these situations, after successful remediation, students will be required to demonstrate competency of knowledge, skills, and behaviors either in the same clinic facility or a different facility of the same type of assignment.
 Students will need to demonstrate definite improvement in stated objectives to successfully complete the clinical education course.
 The length of the assignment may be extended for remediation; thus, this may result in a delay in the graduation date.
 Such decisions are based on the objectives and student performance determined by the DCE in consultation with the clinical faculty involved. - c.
 If the student fails to successfully complete the course objectives, they will fail the clinical education course receiving an "F" (Fail) with no opportunity for remediation and are subject to dismissal from the program. - d.
 If a student's performance has compromised ethics or the safety of themselves, colleagues, and/or the patient/client, the clinical faculty and DCE may determine that such a flagrant violation prohibits remediation.
-In this case, the student will receive a "F" (fail) with no opportunity for remediation and are subject to dismissal from the program. - e.
-Failure of any clinical education course may be appealed in the same manner as any other academic course.
+In this case, the student will receive a "F" (fail) with no opportunity for remediation and are subject to dismissal from the program.